Oil edges up on escalating U.S.-Iran tensions, supply outages

 “Escalating tensions between the U.S. and Iran, in addition to signs that OPEC will continue its production cut, drove oil higher,” said Jasper Lawler, head of research at futures brokerage London Capital Group.

 U.S. President Donald Trump on Monday threatened Iran with “great force” if it attacked U.S. interests in the Middle East.
-This came after a rocket attack in Iraq’s capital Baghdad, which Washington suspects to have been organized by militia with ties to Iran.
+This came after a rocket attack in Iraq’s capital Baghdad, which Washington suspects to have been organised by militia with ties to Iran.

 Iran said on Tuesday that it would resist U.S. pressure, declining further talks under current circumstances.